 Earthbag on gravel bag base walls has been used in seismic risk areas because it provides a low cost and low cement way to build walls that resist quakes better than unreinforced earthen block or rammed earth walls.
 Barbed wire between courses adds toughness and unconnected but easily inserted rebar provides some stiffening.
-Unfortunately conventional earthbag buildings have to date only survived low earthquake forces (70% or less of gravity in Nepal's 2015 quakes).
+Unfortunately conventional earthbag buildings have to date only survived low earthquake forces (horizontal acceleration equal to 70% or less of gravity in Nepal's 2015 quakes).
 Structural testing shows that they can be damaged.
-Quake forces can reach 170% of gravity and higher.
+Horizontal earthquake forces can reach 170% of gravity and higher.

-Earthbag buildings with conventional detailing are unlikely to collapse if barbed wire is continuous around corners and walls have well-spaced openings.
-But door and window frames may be broken and upper walls warped out of shape enough to require rebuilding.
+Earthbag buildings with conventional detailing are unlikely to collapse if barbed wire is continuous around corners, walls have well-spaced openings, and a strong bond beam is strongly connected on top of all heavy wall material.
+But if earthquake forces at the building site reach maximums predicted, buildings of weaker soil may have some door and window frames break and upper walls warp, requiring rebuilding.

-Most communities want institutional buildings to predictably resist local quake forces and survive.
+Most communities want institutional buildings to predictably be usable after local quake forces.